 Another way to get infected with a ransomware is when a user visits a legitimate website that has been infected with an exploit kit.
 Popular websites can also be temporarily compromised.

-After the ransomware started getting in to the system, it takes further action:
+After the ransomware is downloaded into the system, it takes further action:

 - The attacker’s Command & Control server is contacted to send information about the

 infected computer and download an individual public key for it.